AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- AC-2851-->

-*  Administrators can now set the current user’s expiration date higher than 2038 and save the user successfully.
+*  Administrators can now set the current user's expiration date higher than 2038 and save the user successfully.
 Previously, the user whose expiration date was changed could not log back in after logging out.

 <!--- AC-751-->

-*  {{ site.data.var.ee }} now displays an informative error message when an administrator tries to save an address with excessive street lines in Admin **Store** > **Attributes**  > **Customer Address**.
+*  Adobe Commerce now displays an informative error message when an administrator tries to save an address with excessive street lines in Admin **Store** > **Attributes**  > **Customer Address**.
 The administrator can now delete the extra address information and successfully save the address.
-Previously, {{ site.data.var.ee }} committed the extra lines but did not save the data.
+Previously, Adobe Commerce committed the extra lines but did not save the data.

 <!--- ACP2E-546-->